asam-1/springdatarest/README.md

 this functionality.
 # Projections
-to retrieve a subset of attributes/columns we can use projections. projections as defined as interfaces.
+to retrieve a subset of attributes/columns we can use projections. projections are defined as interfaces they must be in the samme package as the Model/entiy otherwise we can use a config class that implement the RepositoryRestConfigurer interface.
 # Note
 in order that a projection works fine, it should be in the same package as its Entity/Model